urbaman/HomeLab/Proxmox/Passtrhough.md

 Follow [PolloLoco's Guide](https://gitlab.com/polloloco/vgpu-proxmox).

 Use the Q profile with the number of instances you want (some will not work, a P2200 can use a Q1 profile for example).

-Use the Q profile with the number of instances you want